A moderate walking tour along an ancient thoroughfare through central Japan.

 Day 2 Kyoto – Hikone – Sekigahara

 After breakfast we send our main baggage by overnight-courier to our inn on Day 3.
 Taxis transfer us to Kyoto Station, an impressive edifice, from where we depart by train on a line that loosely parallels the Nakasendo Way to Hikone, a castle town on the shores of Lake Biwa.
-This journey took two full days on foot; we cover the distance in 55 minutes.
+This journey took two full days on foot; we cover the distance in just over an hour.
 We take a circuitous stroll through the town passing many historical features associated with Japan’s feudal highway system and castle towns before arriving at the castle itself.
 Once the home of the warrior Ii family, we learn about two members, separated by many generations, of the family who played fundamental roles in two major events in Japanese history; the battle of Sekigahara in 1600; and the opening of Japan to the Western trade in 1858.
 Surprisingly few foreign visitors find their way to Hikone despite its charm and the fact that the castle is one of only a few listed as a Japanese National Treasure.
 Many period films have been shot here including Shogun, which stared Richard Chamberlain and Toshiro Mifune.

 We continue our journey by train to Sekigahara, the site in 1600 of one of the most important battles in Japanese history.
 It ended a century of civil wars and heralded the start of the Edo Period (1603–1868) dominated by the victorious Tokugawa family.
 Our inn tonight is in the centre of town aside the Nakasendo Way that has a history of providing accommodation stretching back over 1,000 years.
-In its traditional environment we spend the first of many night on this tour in a very Japanese style.
+In its traditional environment we spend the first of many nights on this tour in a very Japanese style.

-Accommodation: Japanese inn.
+Accommodation: Traditional Japanese inn.

 Meals: Breakfast & dinner provided.